sloria/environs/README.rst

 There are many great Python libraries for parsing environment variables.
 In fact, most of the credit for environs' public API goes to the authors of `envparse <https://github.com/rconradharris/envparse>`_ and `django-environ <https://github.com/joke2k/django-environ>`_.

-environs aims to meet two additional goals:
+environs aims to meet three additional goals:

 1. Make it easy to extend parsing behavior and develop plugins.
 2. Leverage the deserialization and validation functionality provided by a separate library (marshmallow).
+3. Clean up redundant API.

 License